 Instead of managing thousands of different sensors and devices that facilitate wayfinding, hotdesking, and occupancy throughout Microsoft smart buildings and campuses, Microsoft Digital relies on the DIP as an abstraction layer.
 The DIP gathers data and device telemetry into one place.
 By building a gateway with components and patterns, Microsoft Digital can enable productivity through common and familiar services—whether they be kiosks, mobile apps, or websites.

-The DIP is the glue that ties the physical infrastructure, buildings and IoT devices, to employee experiences.
+The DIP is the glue that ties the physical infrastructure with the digital world, and more specifically, that ties our buildings and IoT devices to our employee experiences.
 It also brings together the Microsoft services that power the platform, including Azure Digital Twins (ADT), Microsoft 365, Azure Maps, Time Series Insights, and Azure Data Lake.

 With ADT, Microsoft Digital is able to create a digital model of the global enterprise, from the largest campus down to the individual occupancy sensor.
 This model sits at the heart of the DIP and is kept live and up to date through sensor telemetry flowing into IoT Hub.

 The DIP supports multiple gateway models to integrate data from disparate subsystems.
 An IoT Edge gateway hosts Edge Modules bringing in data from previously siloed on-premises devices.
 Another IoT Edge module is used to integrate HVAC and other data from the Building Management System.
 Finally, a B2B gateway integrates telemetry from vendors with cloud-hosted infrastructure.

 Once ADT is updated with new data, the platform ensures that the Azure Maps state is updated in real-time and reflected in the employee experiences.
 Updates also flow into Time Series Insights for real-time visualization and analytics.